m13253/BiliDan/README.md

 Biligrab-Danmaku2ASS
 ====================

-Play videos on Bilibili.com with Danmaku2ASS
+Play videos on Bilibili.com with MPV and Danmaku2ASS

 Requirements